Day/Time: Wednesdays, 6:30 – 8:30 pm, 10 weeks., starting April 4 2018

 Each class will begin with guided meditation and review of homework..
 Learning will largely be experiential mindfulness and meditation exercises with discussion.

-Sandra Miller, MSW, LCSW, and Aron Allen, MA, PLPC, together have more than 40 years meditation experience.
-In addition to leading The Mindful Way Through Depression three times a year, they use Mindfulness-Based Cognitive Therapy (MBCT), Cognitive Behavioral Therapy,(CBT) and Dialectical Behavioral Therapy (DBT) in their practice with individuals, couples and families.
+Sandra Miller, MSW, LCSW, has practiced meditation more-or-less since 1981.
+In addition to leading The Mindful Way Through Depression, she uses Mindfulness-Based Cognitive Therapy (MBCT), Cognitive Behavioral Therapy,(CBT) and Dialectical Behavioral Therapy (DBT) in her practice with individuals, couples and families.

 To learn more, email email@example.com.